North Philadelphia station

 North Philadelphia station is an intercity rail and regional rail station on the Northeast Corridor, located on North Broad Street in the North Philadelphia neighborhood of Philadelphia, Pennsylvania, United States.
-The Southeastern Pennsylvania Transportation Authority's (SEPTA) Regional Rail Trenton Line and Chestnut Hill West Line account for most of the station's service.
-Four Amtrak trains – three southbound and one northbound – stop on weekdays only.
+SEPTA Regional Rail's Trenton Line and Chestnut Hill West Line account for most of the station's service.
+Three Amtrak trains, two southbound and one northbound, stop on weekdays only.

 The station opened in the 1870s and was known as New York Junction and Germantown Junction.
 A new station, which ushered in the Beaux-Arts style for large train stations, was built from 1896 to 1901.
 After a 1912–1915 enlargement, it was renamed as North Philadelphia.
 Despite several other renovations, its use declined in the mid and late 20th century; in 1991, Amtrak constructed a smaller replacement station across the tracks.
 The building was renovated once more in 1999 and is now used as commercial space.
 It was added to the National Register of Historic Places the same year.

 Layout and service

-Two high-level island platforms serve three of the four Northeast Corridor passenger tracks; there is a center passing track, as well as a fifth track on the south side that is only used by CSX and Norfolk Southern freights.
+Two high-level island platforms serve three of the four Northeast Corridor passenger tracks; there is a center passing track, as well as a fifth track on the south side that is only used by CSX and Norfolk Southern freights (the Delair Branch).
 Most SEPTA Trenton Line trains and four daily weekday-only Amtrak trains (one northbound and three southbound) stop at these platforms.
-Two low-level platforms, a short distance to the west, serve the diverging SEPTA-owned Chestnut Hill West Line.
+Two low-level platforms, a short distance to the west, serve the diverging SEPTA-owned Chestnut Hill West Branch.
 North Philadelphia has been a flag stop on the line since 1993.
-The station has relatively low inbound boardings; however, it is used by riders from the Chestnut Hill West Line transferring to SEPTA and Amtrak trains to reach jobs in New Jersey and New York.
+The station has relatively few inbound boardings; however, it is used by riders from the Chestnut Hill West Line transferring to SEPTA and Amtrak trains to reach jobs in New Jersey and New York.

 The station is within a few blocks of the North Broad station on SEPTA's Main Line (formerly belonging to the Reading Company), and the North Philadelphia subway station on SEPTA's Broad Street Line.